rana/ora/README.md

 }
 ```

-The `Server.Ping` method is available to check whether the client's connection to the
+The `Server.Ping` method checks whether the client's connection to the
 Oracle server is valid.
 A call to `Ping` requires an open Session. `Ping`
 will return a nil error when the connection is fine: